MapleFrogStudio/hobbytrader/README.md

 > python -m pip install --upgrade pip
 > pip install -e .
 ```
+### Commands
+To download he latest trading day's minute price for the TSX, luanch tsx from the command line.
+A CSV file wil be created in teh DATASET local folder
+> tsx
+* See the pyproject.toml file for other predefined commands

 ### Examples
 Run examples from the root directory of your projet